How to Choose and Integrate the Best Payment Gateway for Android App

 When you have finalised a list of providers that meet your business needs, test their services.
 Most payment companies will offer you a trial period without the payment commitment.
 This is a very important step before integrating payment gateway in your Android app.

 The merchant account would typically be offered by your payment processor.
 As mentioned before, some payment processors provide payment gateways too.
-This is a business bank account that allows you to accept payments and pay bills.
+This is a special type of account that allows you to accept payments.
+However, in order to accept open banking payments, you don't need a special merchant account.
+Open banking payments are initiated directly from customers bank into your business bank account, making the process quicker, smoother, and less to worry about.

 When you’ve chosen the right payment gateway, it’s time to set up an account.
 As mentioned before, it may be more convenient if your payment processor and gateway are provided by the same company.
 After setting up, you’ll be able to connect your payment gateway to the merchant account.